It seems that even our woodland friends sometimes enjoy a taste of the grape or the grain. And like humans, sometimes they enjoy it a bit too much.

 Several hours later they were finally able to escort the bear from the campground.
 But there's no stopping a bear with a taste for the suds, and he was back the next morning for a little hair of the dog.

 This time the wildlife agents were prepared.
-They set a trap for the bear, erecting a large, humane trap and baiting it with honey and donuts…and two open cans of Rainier beer.
+They set a trap for the bear, erecting a large, humane trap and baiting it with honey, donuts and two open cans of Rainier beer.

 The bear, though probably suffering a wicked hangover, couldn't resist.